 “I think we’ve read enough.”

 Most everyone went to bed early so we could be at the hospital by 6AM.
 Shleisel’s sister and I had different plans– It was December 21st, 2010 and the one time in our lives when the winter solstice would coincide with a full eclipse of the moon.
 We pulled the living room rug out onto the back patio, made tea, and stared at the sky.
-Life was about to change and the entire world was staying awake with us, waiting to behold something too wonderful to fully comprehend.
+Life was about to change and the entire world was staying awake with us.

 The next morning was surreal.
 We drove to the hospital in a caravan and watched as Shleisel was hooked up to all manner of tubes, wires and machines.
 Chemicals dripped into her body as we listened to various beeps, making references to TV shows and pretending to resuscitate her out of a Code Blue.